oracle-livelabs/developer/visual-builder/studio/create-web-app/save-changes/save-changes.md

 ### About this Lab

-While developing the HR web application, you might have noticed a yellow dot in the header next to your Git repository:
+While developing the HR web application, you might have noticed a yellow dot in the header next to the Git repository menu:

 ![Your Git repo in the header, tutorial-hr-project.git/hrbranch, shows with a yellow dot next to it.](images/git-changes-badge.png "")